Working with the Community

-With a career in project management across construction, engineering and business transformation projects for both government and the private sector.
-Fergus brings a mix of organisational and business management skills to supplement experience in stakeholder engagement, developing requirements and delivering results to the Regional Director role.
+Fergus comes to Jawun from a career in project management across construction, engineering and business transformation projects for both government and the private sector.
+Fergus brings a mix of organisational and business management skills to supplement experience in stakeholder engagement, facilitation and people development to the Regional Director role.

-Fergus has a passion for people development and the mentoring of others to help them be successful and achieve their best.
-This has included involvement in an engineering Indigenous internship program and after school tutoring for Indigenous high school students.
+Fergus has a passion for people development and the mentoring and coaching of others to help them be successful and achieve their best.
+This has included involvement in an engineering Indigenous internship program and tutoring for Indigenous high school students.

 To contact Fergus, please email: email@example.com